Students take courses organized in three tiers. All students in the program need to satisfy:

 - Experimental Program requirements regardless of concentration; and

 In addition to formal course work, students are expected to be involved in research activities every term they are here.
-The specific nature of these activities are negotiated in consultation with the student’s advisor.
+The specific nature of these activities is negotiated in consultation with the student’s advisor.

 - Departmental requirements (14-17 credits)